Footsteps of Paul Tour--March 6-23, 2028

 How much does it cost to sign up?
 And what if I drop out before the trip happens?

 The deposit is $500 per person upon registration.
-The rest of the money is due in July 2024.
-If you drop out of the trip (in writing) before July 2024, you will lose $125 of the deposit.
+The rest of the money is due by December 2027.
+If you drop out of the trip (in writing) before October 2027, you will lose $125 of the deposit.
 If you drop out after, you lose the entire deposit.
 The final payment date will be announced when the trip is official.
-The agency asks that you do not make additional payments throughout the year but rather pay it all at once in July 2024.
-Credit card payments are accepted and even encouraged.
+The agency asks that you do not make additional payments throughout the year but rather pay it all at once Credit card payments are accepted and even encouraged.

 Is there unlimited room for sign ups?